Vitalia Strongsville has been awarded Best Memory Care by U.S. News & World Report!

 We hope this information has given you some fresh tips and ideas for visiting someone living with dementia.
 Quality connections are essential for the person living with the disease, as well as yourself.
 If your visit still doesn’t go well, don’t beat yourself up.
 Every day is a new day.
 Be patient and you will figure out what works best.
 Giving your time to someone living with dementia is the best gift possible.

-VITALIA® Strongsville in Strongsville, OH offers independent living +, assisted living, and memory care with a variety of services and a range of floor plan options.
-Amenities include Finley’s Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Conveniently located on State Route 82, residents enjoy a wide range of shopping, dining, attractions, and health service, with a variety of green spaces.
+VITALIA® Strongsville in Strongsville, OH offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near Southwest General Hospital with convenient access to major shopping centers and attractions, including Mallard Creek, Southpark Mall, Strongsville Historical Society, The Greens of Strongsville Shopping , and Don’s Pomeroy House.

 Follow Us